-In conversation, people use the terms "discrimination," "harassment," and "retaliation" interchangeably.
-People use all three terms to mean that something unfair and possibly illegal happened at work.
+In conversation, people use the terms "discrimination," "harassment," and "retaliation" interchangeably to mean unfair and possibly illegal treatment at work.
 But each of these terms has a distinct legal meaning.
 If you're talking to an employment lawyer, or even asserting your rights at work on your own, it is useful to understand what these terms mean.

 What is Discrimination?